-If your budget allows you to eat out, make sure you spend it well at one of the restaurants favored by the locals, where you are much more likely to find better food and a friendlier vibe at restaurants that are frequented more by locals — and you’ll quickly elevate yourself out of tourist status.
-We’ve collected a list of D.C.’s best steakhouses, or you can try out All Souls for cheap drinks and cozy feel in the Shaw neighborhood, or Trusty’s Full-Serve Bar for a bus-themed bar with a divey feel.
-Little Red Fox is a cozy neighborhood market where you can also grab a bite (or a whole pie) and a beer, or if you can get the secret entry to Dram & Grain (which doesn’t have an official website), you can join the privileged few in this underground whiskey bar for creative cocktails and lots of whiskey.
+If your budget allows you to eat out, make sure you spend it well at one of the restaurants favored by the locals, where you are much more likely to find better food and friendlier service.
+Try out All Souls in the Shaw neighborhood for cheap drinks and a cozy atmosphere, or divey Trusty’s Full-Serve Bar, a bus-themed bar with great burgers.
+Little Red Fox is a cozy neighborhood market where you can also grab a bite and a beer, or if you can find the secret entry to Dram & Grain (which doesn’t have an official website), you can join the privileged few in this underground bar for creative cocktails and lots of whiskey.
 If meat is your thing, check out this list of DC’s best steakhouses.

 Don’t take it personally

 Get to know the geography

 For the locals, you’re living in “D.C.” or “The District”, so start by getting the local lingo down.
-Then, the city is split up into quadrants with the Capitol Building’s rotunda marking the center point.
+Then, the city is split into quadrants with the Capitol Building’s rotunda marking the center point.
 Get to know where the lines run (all quadrants are not equal, so look them up online or have a local explain them to you) so that when your new friends ask you to meet them somewhere in Northwest, you’ll be able to nod knowingly.